 First off, you will want to understand where different levels of technology and IT issues fall on your MSP’s priority scale.
 You don’t want to be stuck thinking pieces of your IT environment are a top priority when they fall further down on your provider’s list.

-Another key piece of your Managed Services Agreement is the escalation process.
+Another key piece of your management services agreement is the escalation process.
 How does your MSP go about escalating problems to engineers with more expertise?
 What about escalating problems to vendors?
 There should be a set system in place for escalating problems to the party that is qualified to solve your IT problems in a timely manner.

 Managed Services Providers should have an established and recurring schedule of reports they provide about their work and your IT environment.
 For example, most MSPs will provide you with reports on the status of your environment and services in the form of a Quarterly Business Review.